 Analyze sales performance for vehicles similar to a specific VIN.
 This is particularly useful for understanding how vehicles with similar specifications perform in the market.

-parameter automatically converts to the corresponding taxonomy_vin
+The vin parameter automatically converts to the corresponding taxonomy_vin for analysis of similar vehicles.

 Example: